Skip to main content

 Applicable to Achilles tendinopathy, patellar tendinopathy, lateral epicondylalgia, and rotator cuff tendinopathy protocols.

-Deceleration training
+Deceleration training and injury prevention

 • Use moderate-to-high eccentric overload (+20–40%) to train the body's ability to absorb force.